-Following the National Cabinet’s new framework, the NSW Government has eased COVID-19 restrictions from Friday 15 May to allow more businesses to open up and more people to stay in work.
+The NSW Government is gradually easing COVID-19 restrictions to allow more businesses to open up and more people to stay in work.

 If you previously notified the Independent Liquor & Gaming Authority through an AM0490 Cease to trade notice (PDF 673.9 KB), before you can resume trade, you will need to notify the Independent Liquor & Gaming Authority through a AM0495 Re-commence trade notice (PDF 658.8 KB).